-- ESSENTIAL READING: Best Cycling ‘COMPUTER’ of 2017.
+- ESSENTIAL READING: Best Cycling ‘COMPUTER’.
 Handlebar-mounted cycling computers specifically designed JUST for cycling.

-- ESSENTIAL READING: Best Triathlon Watch of 2017.
+- ESSENTIAL READING: Best Triathlon Watch.
 Cycling watches there too!
 Probably the BEST FEATURED cycling WATCHES are there…

-- ESSENTIAL READING: Best Running Watches of 2017.
+- ESSENTIAL READING: Best Running Watches.
 Pretty much all running watches have a decent cycling mode too.

 - ESSENTIAL READING: Best Power Meter

 FEATURES TO CONSIDER

 To ‘train well’ you will probably consider distance, time, power, speed, cadence and heart rate.
 However, the 3 key features you should look for as a minimum are the ability to support: